google/trillian/docs/claimantmodel/Book.md

  3. The end-user cannot verify the information themselves

 An ecosystem that has discoverability ensures that any information that is relied upon will ultimately be verified by someone with the ability to do so.
-Discoverability is commonly achieved by ensuring that information is first committed to by a tlog, which work as a [verifiable transport layer](https://transparency.dev/articles/logs-a-verifiable-transport-layer/).
+Discoverability is commonly achieved by ensuring that information is first committed to by a tlog, which works as a [verifiable transport layer](https://transparency.dev/articles/logs-a-verifiable-transport-layer/).
-For a modern implementation of a tlog, we recommend [Tessera](https://github.com/transparency-dev/tessera).
+For a modern general-purpose implementation of a tlog, we recommend [Tessera](https://github.com/transparency-dev/tessera).

 ### Why this documentation?